sja-thedude/sja-thedude/README.md

   - Professional Diploma in Mobile App Development!
   - Advanced Diploma in Web Development!
   - Advanced Diploma in Web Design!
-  - Currently in Final year of Masters in Computer Application!
+  - Currently in Final year of my Masters in Computer Application!

   You can view my<a href="https://sjathedude.wordpress.com"> Portfolio </a>for entire information and also for the projects I build!
 &nbsp;